How to Build A Campfire

 Cooking over a campfire can be one of the most memorable experiences of any camping trip.
 But there are a couple of important steps to follow to set your campfire up for cooking vs ambiance.

-While some methods of cooking can theoretically be done over an open flame (like foil packets and pie irons) it is vastly preferable to cook over a bed of hot embers instead.
+While some cooking methods can theoretically be done over an open flame (like foil packets and pie irons) it is vastly preferable to cook over a bed of hot embers instead.

 In order to build up a bed of hot embers to cook over, you will need a decent amount of wood and about 45-60 minutes just to get the fire ready.
 So plan ahead!